epicsNSLS2-deploy/initIOC/README.md

 Option | Description
 ------|------------
 -h / --help | Prints help information
--i / --individual | Gives you a guided process for initializing IOCs one at a time -g / --gui | Starts the GUI version of initIOC
+-i / --interactive | Gives you a guided process for initializing IOCs one at a time -g / --gui | Starts the GUI version of initIOC
+-t / --template | Use a premade ioc template instead of reading from bundle's iocBoot.
+-c / --clean | Generate a minimal IOC.
+No comments, no additional files from iocBoot.
+-l / --setlibrarypath | Generate a call to set the library path for all modules in bundle.
+Used for non-statically built bundles.
+-n / --number NUMBER | Use to give an initial number for the IOC counter.

 **NOTE: as of v0.0.5, the GUI version of initIOC is available, along with the BINARIES_FLAT configuration setting being depracated.**